ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networkinterface.md

 | `*CellularBase::get_default_instance()` | Return cellular connectivity | Requires network parameters (pin, APN, username, password) |
 | `*NetworkInterface::get_default_instance()` | One of the above, depending on `target.network-default-interface-type` |  |

-Note that the calls for a specific interface type do not preconfigure credentials such as SSID, as an interface-type-specific application is expected to configure these in code.
-NULL will be returned if no interface of that type is available.
+Note that the calls for a specific interface type do not preconfigure credentials such as SSID because an interface-type-specific application is expected to configure these in code. `NULL` is returned if no interface of that type is available.

-Calls for a NetworkInterface will request one of the interface types depending on target.default-network-interface-type, and preconfigure the credentials.
-If credentials can't be preconfigured (for example because nsapi.default-wifi-ssid isn't set), the call returns NULL rather than an unconfigured interface.
+Calls for a NetworkInterface will request one of the interface types depending on `target.default-network-interface-type`, and preconfigure the credentials.
+If credentials can't be preconfigured (for example because `nsapi.default-wifi-ssid` isn't set), the call returns `NULL` rather than an unconfigured interface.

-An application may check the type of the interface returned by NetworkInterface::get_default_instance() by using the "dynamic downcast" methods:
+An application may check the type of the interface returned by `NetworkInterface::get_default_instance()` by using the "dynamic downcast" methods:

 ```
 // net set from NetworkInterface::get_default_instance() as above
 WiFiInterface *wifi = net->wifiInterface();